 When UMGC reasonably suspects a violation of law or of University policies or practices, or suspects use of UMGC's Information Systems that may harm UMGC or impede its operations, UMGC may monitor and inspect the content of an individual's use of UMGC's Information Systems as well as monitor the patterns of use.
-Any such individual monitoring must be specifically authorized in advance by the President or designee, or Chief Academic Officer.
+Any such individual monitoring must be appropriately authorized in advance by the President or designee.

 Users who violate this Policy may be denied access to UMGC's Information Systems and may be subject to other penalties and disciplinary action, both within and outside of UMGC.
-Alleged violations by students will normally be handled in accordance with the procedures outlined in the University Code of Student Conduct or the University's Academic Integrity Policy, depending on the nature of the violation.
+Alleged violations by students will normally be handled in accordance with the procedures outlined in UMGC’s Code of Student Conduct or Academic Integrity Policy, depending on the nature of the violation.

-UMGC may take down and remove content that violates this Policy, as well as confiscate or temporarily suspend or terminate use of Information Systems when necessary.
+UMGC may take down and remove content that violates this Policy, as well as confiscate, temporarily suspend, or terminate use of Information Systems when necessary.